E-commerce in Pakistan: Online trading

-With the introduction of information technology (IT), e-commerce is producing new fast-growing areas like online buying and selling of financial instruments e.g. shares of public or private limited companies over the Internet, including the sale purchase of commodities, currencies, and gold.
-With the introduction of the World Wide Web, almost all transactions can be carried out using a computer or mobile phone through proprietary software.
-Customers have the ability to purchase a wide range of products and services from various industries.
-Online trade or e-trade is one of the fastest emerging electronic commerce markets globally.
+With the introduction of information technology, E-commerce is producing new fast-growing areas like online buying and selling of financial instruments.
+For example, shares of public or private limited companies over the Internet, which includes the sale purchase of commodities, currencies, and gold.
+With the introduction of the World Wide Web, many transactions can be conducted using a computer or mobile phone through proprietary software.
+Customers can purchase a wide range of products and services from various industries.
+Online trade or e-trade is one of the fastest growing electronic commerce markets globally.

 Online stores

-To maintain the progress of active online customers, Pakistan’s pioneer e-commerce portal hosts more than 1.2 million distinctive visitors on its website every month and presents a selection of over 400 products and 16,000 merchandise.
+To maintain the progress of active online customers, Pakistan's e-commerce portal hosts more than 1.2 million visitors on its website every month and presents a selection of over 400 products and 16,000 merchandise.
 E-commerce is likely to develop at a fast rate if the challenge for customer satisfaction and operational efficiency is ensured at a marginal level.
 Web or phone-based sell/purchase of grocery covers a vast area with good volume and variety.
 In the recent past, a number of different online grocery stores have started in Pakistan by selling domestic consumer items like rice, lentils, daals, oils, fruit, and vegetables, including household and personal items e.g. washing powder, shampoos, and toothpaste.

 Many other sites have been established with the aim of fashion-oriented exports.
 Today a number of small and medium-scale online stores are conducting business across Pakistan with the delivery of purchased items at the doorstep of their consumers.

 In Jan 2021 beginning, a joint venture, and online marketplace, namely leyjao claimed successful collaboration with the sellers during the covid-19 strenuous days, when shopkeepers were incapable of opening their shops during the lockdown, so they stepped in and support them to sell their essential goods, which were permitted during those days.

 Investment and finance

 Shares trading in stock exchange can provide reward and investment in stocks may increase in value besides paying dividends to its investor.
 Shareholder receives rewards when the company performs well and the value of shares goes up.
 But if the company does poorly, the share price falls down and the value of an investment will be reduced.
 Among other issues, the performance of shares market, economic environment, and political stability are all responsible for an increase or decrease in the value of investments.
-Therefore, trading in the shares market is regarded as an investment in “risk capital”.
+Therefore, trading in the shares market is regarded as an investment in "risk capital".
 Strength to sustain this risk with careful planning results in reward and shareholders can receive the prospective return on their investment as much higher than that on other investments.